magento/devdocs/guides/v2.1/payments-integrations/base-integration/facade-configuration.md

 And [Magento\Braintree\Gateway\Config\Config]({{site.mage2100url}}app/code/Magento/Braintree/Gateway/Config/Config.php) reads
 configuration from database or payment config file.

-Other handlers contain some logic, for example, `can_cancel` option the same as `can_void` and depends if order has paid amount (invoiced), your handler can check transaction status or do anything else what you need.
+Other handlers contain some logic, for example, `can_cancel` option is the same as `can_void` and depends on whether the order has paid amount (invoiced).

+Your custom handlers must implement the [Value Handler interface]({{site.mage2100url}}app/code/Magento/Payment/Gateway/Config/ValueHandlerInterface.php).